 Let each family member speak without criticism or interruption.
 Each person should share their thoughts, feelings, achievements and hopes.

-- The meeting is not a time or place to scold, punish, recall past mistakes, blow off steam, or single out a particular person.
+Don't dwell on the past.
+Remember that the meeting is not a time or place to scold, punish, recall past mistakes, blow off steam or single out a particular person.
 Those issues should be taken up separately and individually.

-- Everyone should understand and accept that parents have the final word in difficult decisions.
+Everyone should understand and accept that parents have the final word in difficult decisions.

-- A record should be kept of the main points, rewards, progress toward goals, new goals and agreements.
+Keep a record should be kept of the main points, rewards, progress toward goals, new goals and agreements.